By Max Bower and David Brooke

 The European Central Bank followed US regulators in capping leverage ratios at six times Ebitda, but this is a guideline, and even adjusted leverage levels are often higher.

-A recent €880m equivalent euro and sterling buyout loan backing pharmaceuticals manufacturer Zentiva's <ROSCD.BX> acquisition by Advent had leverage of 7.1 times based on adjusted 2017 Ebitda.
+A recent €880m equivalent euro and sterling buyout loan backing pharmaceuticals manufacturer Zentiva's

 Private equity firms cite lower average Ebitda levels as the sign of a healthy market and routinely use them to differentiate between current market conditions and the peak of the market before 2008’s financial crisis.